Point Pleasant, West Virginia

 Things didn't turn out quite that grand.
 In 2002, Point Pleasant held its first Mothman Festival.
 In 2003, Gunn Park was renamed Mothman Park, and a 12-foot-tall stainless steel sculpture of Mothman was unveiled.
 It is a unique civic monument, an over-the-top effigy that you'd expect see on the handle of a Barbarian collectibles knife, not on a downtown street in West Virginia.
 Its football-size red eyes were meant to be lit from behind at night, but sponsorship funding came up a little short.

 In 2005 the Mothman Museum and Research Center opened across the street from the statue, run by monster booster Jeff Wamsley.
-It's a small place, only open on weekend afternoons, but it does display some of the props from the film, and it sells an assortment of Mothman souvenirs.
-Weekday visitors with an urge for Mothmanabilia can walk a block south to the Harris Steak House, which has its own assortment of t-shirts, books, DVDs, Christmas ornaments, Beany Babies (unofficial), comic books, and license plates for sale.
+From its small beginnings it has expanded to offer daily hours; it display some of the props from the film, and sells an assortment of Mothman souvenirs.
+Visitors with an urge for more Mothmanabilia can walk a block south to the Harris Steak House, which has its own assortment of t-shirts, books, DVDs, Christmas ornaments, Beany Babies (unofficial), comic books, and license plates for sale.